jnjosh/HubKit/README.md

     rake setup

+### Be sure to open the project from the workspace file: _OctoKit-Sample.xcworkspace_

 Additional Rake task:

     rake test:all     # All Unit Tests
     rake test:ios     # iOS Unit Tests
     rake tools:setup  # Setup For Development

+## Testing

+Testing can be performed in Xcode using the ⌘U keyboard shortcut from within Xcode or using the `rake test` script from the project directory

 ## Setting up OctoKit